CloudCannon/hugo-starter/content/blog/lighthouse-scores.md

 ## Performance

-Comes with image optimization, lazy and eager loading, minimal Javascript, all in a static Astro site, for low page bundle sizes and fast loading times.
+An emphasis on low page bundle sizes, fast loading times, and short build times (which is probably the whole reason you're using Hugo in the first place).

 ## Best practices